Honors Augmentation Contract

 What is the process?

-- Students are encouraged to approach their professor during the first or second week of classes to discuss the options for a HAC.
+• Scholars are encouraged to approach their professor during the first week of classes to discuss the options for a HAC.

-- The department head forwards the HAC application to The MHC by the third week of classes.
+• Once approved by the department head, the scholar sends the approved HAC application to The MHC by the third week of classes.

 What are the grading considerations?